Identifying Bottlenecks in Team Processes: A Manager's Guide

 Quick Wins

 1. Set Work-in-Progress Limits: Cap the number of tasks any person or station can handle at once.
-When the limit is hit, it's a signal to focus on clearing the backlog.

 2. Create Clear Exception Procedures: Define when standard processes can be bypassed in emergencies.
-Trust your team's judgment.

 3. Streamline Approvals: If you're requiring three signatures for routine purchases, it's time to rethink that policy.